DigitalOcean Holdings Inc (DOCN) vs. Its Peers: A Comparison - News Heater

 DOCN’s Market Performance

-DigitalOcean Holdings Inc (DOCN) has experienced a -8.28% fall in stock performance for the past week, with a -9.03% drop in the past month, and a -54.68% drop in the past quarter.
-The volatility ratio for the week is 3.95%, and the volatility levels for the past 30 days are at 4.48% for DOCN.
-The simple moving average for the past 20 days is -9.18% for DOCN’s stock, with a -37.72% simple moving average for the past 200 days.
+DigitalOcean Holdings Inc (DOCN) has seen a -5.84% fall in stock performance for the week, with a -13.90% decline in the past month and a -57.54% plunge in the past quarter.
+The volatility ratio for the week is 4.29%, and the volatility levels for the past 30 days are at 4.53% for DOCN.
+The simple moving average for the last 20 days is -11.67% for DOCN’s stock, with a simple moving average of -41.10% for the last 200 days.

 Analysts’ Opinion of DOCN